A look back over 2019 and a new plan for 2020December 18, 2019

 The difference between the two groups could be reasoned by the younger generation having a thirst for success and wishing to obtain it through any means.
 Whereas the older generation could be dismayed by their personal experience of failing to reach them and therefore regarding them pointless.

-How to maintain your resolutions
+How to maintain your resolutions1.
+Be realistic

 Setting unrealistic goals will only make you feel more of a failure when your resolutions are unrealised or broken.
 This will not help you achieve the positive mind-set you are seeking.
 Instead set goals that you stand a chance of meeting.